joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

       - Taxonomy codes (matches any of 15 possible taxonomy code fields)
       - State (if proximity is "statewide")
     - Orders by last name, first name
-    - No LIMIT clause - fetches all matching providers for filtering
+    - No LIMIT clause - fetches all matching providers

 21. **Provider enrichment**:
     For each provider found: